sahilm/reddit.js/README.md

 Thus only unauthenicated (logged-out) requests are allowed.
 Latest versions of Internet Explorer, Chrome, FireFox are tested via automated tests running on [Testling](https://ci.testling.com/sahilm/reddit.js).
 Other browsers such as Internet Explorer 9 and the Android browser are expected to work but are tested manually.
+Hope you find Reddit.js useful!

 [![browser support](https://ci.testling.com/sahilm/reddit.js.png)
 ](https://ci.testling.com/sahilm/reddit.js)